List of prisoners of Ravensbrück

 Ravensbrück ([ʁaːvənsˈbʁʏk]) was a German concentration camp exclusively for women from 1939 to 1945, located in northern Germany, 90 km north of Berlin at a site near the village of Ravensbrück (part of Fürstenberg/Havel).
 The largest single national group consisted of 40,000 Polish women.
-Others included 26,000 Jewish from all countries, 18,800 Russian, 8,000 French, and 1,000 Dutch.
+Others included 26,000 Jews from all countries, 18,800 Russian, 8,000 French, and 1,000 Dutch.
 More than 80 percent were political prisoners.
 Many slave labor prisoners were employed by Siemens & Halske.
 From 1942 to 1945, medical experiments to test the effectiveness of sulfonamides were undertaken.

 In the spring of 1941, the SS established a small adjacent camp for male inmates, who built and managed the camp's gas chambers in 1944.
-Of some 130,000 female prisoners who passed through the Ravensbrück camp, about 50,000 of them perished, some 2,200 were killed in the gas chambers and 15,000 survived until liberation.
+Of some 130,000 female prisoners who passed through the Ravensbrück camp, about 50,000 of them perished, some 2,200 were killed in the gas chambers.